SQL

 This is a simple but less precise alternative to CONTAINS using LIKE.

 You can also combine LIKE with LOWER() or UPPER() to ensure case-insensitive matching in some SQL dialects.
+You can also include them in stored procedures for reusable search logic.

 SQL Command for CONTAINS Setup